nhachem/pystitchr/README.md

 Stitchr (and PyStitchr) is built as an application based and using [Apache Spark](https://spark.apache.org/ "Spark").

 ## What Features do we currently support
 You can build the basic docs by running `./bash/gen_docs.sh` from the top directory.

-A copy is generated for now and kept under the `html` directory see docs under the html directory

 ## How to setup and demo the tool? ###